DSpace/DSpace/dspace/docs/CASAuthentication.md

 * drum.cas.logout.url - The URL to the CAS logout endpoint.
     **Not currently used**
-* drum.webui.cas.autoregister - "true" if an EPerson should be automatically created on a succesful login, "false" otherwise.
+* drum.webui.cas.autoregister - "true" if an EPerson should be automatically created on a successful login, "false" otherwise.

 * drum.ldap.url - URL to the LDAP server to use for retrieving user information, typically "ldap://directory.umd.edu:636/dc=umd\,dc=edu"